Embedded-Systems-Data-Science-Group/GNNVPR/README.md

 VTR to VPR is an Open Source tool.
 We modify it in order to both collect data for training and input inferenced history costs.

 ## PyTorch & Pytorch Geometric
-We use PyTorch running a GNN that uses SAGE and TAG Convolutional layers from the papers here:
+We use PyTorch running a GNN that uses SAGE and TAG Convolutional layers.

-## How to Run:
+## How to Run: (TBD)
-1. Data Collection
-2. Data Preprocessing
-3.